ogrok/crmd/README.md

 ## limitations
 - recurrence is limited to `daily`, `weekly`, `monthly`, `quarterly`, `yearly` and will never schedule a new instance of a recurring reminder in the past; always the next time relative to the current time
-- no tags, contexts, projects, priorities etc. as this is not designed to replace Taskwarrior etc.
+- no tags, contexts, projects, priorities etc. as this is not designed to be a complete task management solution etc.

 ## contributing
 Like most of what I create, I wrote this tool for my own personal use, and I have an interest in keeping the project dead-simple.
 I welcome issues and PRs that keep this in mind; otherwise, you could fork or, frankly, rewrite this project from scratch in very little time.